bitquery/graphql-docs/docs/Use-Cases/tradeAmount-heatmap.md

 <meta property="twitter:description" content="In this tutorial, we'll walk you through how to visualize the trade volume of different Ethereum pairs in a Heatmap using Python, pandas, seaborn, matplotlib, and the Bitquery DEX Trades API." />
 </head>

-# Visualizing Ethereum Trade Volume as Heatmap with Python

 In this tutorial, we'll walk you through how to visualize the trade volume of different Ethereum pairs in a Heatmap using Python, pandas, seaborn, matplotlib, and the Bitquery DEX Trades API.